facebookresearch/habitat-lab/scripts/receptacle_annotation/README.md

 - Configure a custom [NavMeshSettings](https://aihabitat.org/docs/habitat-sim/habitat_sim.nav.NavMeshSettings.html) JSON file or use the provided *clutter_object.navmeshsettings.json* (for small rearrange objects like cans).

 ## Annotation Process
 *NOTE: This process currently supports ONLY global receptacles.
-While mesh recetpacles can be added to object configs and will be parsed by the generator code, this use case has not yet been tested.*
+While mesh receptacles can be added to object configs and will be parsed by the generator code, this use case has not yet been tested.*

 ### Overview:
 1. [Generate Receptacles:](#1-generate-receptacles) Generate a NavMesh for the scene and export all islands as [.OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) files. (*generate_receptacle_navmesh_obj.py*)